 We will share our process and results with other cities facing a similar set of interconnected problems by ramping up food waste composting at metropolitan scale.

-Through an interdisciplinary systems approach supported by the Cooperative Institute for Urban Agriculture and Nutrition, we will combine a macro-level analysis of food waste supply and compost demand with micro-level compost trials and supply chain analysis on a 1.25 acre urban farm in Milwaukee.
+Through an interdisciplinary systems approach led by the University of Wisconsin Extension, UW-Milwaukee and UW-Madison, we will combine a macro-level analysis of food waste supply and compost demand with micro-level compost trials and supply chain analysis on a 1.25 acre urban farm in Milwaukee.
 The primary outcome will be a collaborative strategy to increase supply of affordable compost to enhance the profitability of urban farming that provides a model for other North Central Region cities.

 Food waste generators, haulers, composters, farmers, and public agency staff will share knowledge to design and launch a multi-year plan to increase supply of affordable compost that meets the varied needs of urban agriculture in Milwaukee.
 Participants will coordinate feedstock supply to minimize transportation costs and anticipate end-product demand.
 Information will be generated to guide public policy and investments in new sites for waste transfer and composting.
 Private sector efforts to generate soil for food insecure neighborhoods will be celebrated.
 Evaluation methods will track food waste diversion and compost utilization to guide future modifications and share results with other cities.